 Avoid Strong Artificial Light

-Strong artificial light on it at night will retard the bloom. if you must turn on the lights where the plant is, cover it with a double sheet of newspaper, sheet or towel.
+Strong artificial light on it at night will retard the bloom.
+If you must turn on the lights where the plant is, cover it with a double sheet of newspaper, sheet or towel to provide darkness.
 Watering at this time, when the buds are formed, is decreased.
-If the plant receives no artificial light from sundown to sunup, it will justify its name by blooming approximately at Christmas.
+If the plant receives no artificial light and stays dark from sundown to sunup, it will justify its name by blooming approximately at Christmas.

 The plant is tough and adaptable.
 It can be grown on its own roots, or those who are technically inclined can graft (propagate Christmas cactus) on pereskia or opuntia cactus plant and make standards out of it.

 Careless handling sometimes causes the crablike joints to break.
-Lay the pieces aside in a dry shady spot until the raw ends harden into a callus.
-Then plant them in a well-drained soil or sand.
+Lay the pieces aside in a arid shady spot until the raw ends harden into callus.
+Then plant them in well-drained soil or sand.
 There is little danger of the cuttings starting to rot.

 The pagoda-like flowers will brighten up the dull winter months as a special reward for the small care the plant requires.